4 Models for areal spatial structure

 4.5.2 Model comparison

 Previous spatial random effect comparison studies (Nicky Best, Richardson, and Thomson 2005; Lee 2011) were limited to the DIC measure of model performance.
 Use of the DIC is strongly discouraged by Vehtari, Gelman, and Gabry (2017).
 This study used less flawed measures of model performance, such as the cross-validated CRPS.
 It would be beneficial to compute the DIC and WAIC in Section 4.4 as a comparison.
-Additionally, the measures presented in this work are disaggregated by area.
-With refinements to the sample sizes used, these disaggregated measures could enable nuanced findings about spatial random effect models.
+Additionally, the measures used in this study were computed and presented by individual area.
+With refinements to the sample sizes used, these area-specific measures of performance could enable more nuanced conclusions about the use of spatial random effect models.

 Cross-validation was performed using \(\rho\) as the forecasting target, rather than \(y\) as is typical.
 This decision was made because applied interest is in forecasting HIV prevalence at a district level, not forecasting the outcome of a household survey.
 It could be argued that a district does not become more important to forecast well by virtue of surveying a larger sample size in that district.
 That said, an alternative viewpoint is that forecast accuracy should be incentivised in proportion to district population size, such that PLHIV is accurately estimated.
 If sample size is proportional to population size, then forecasting \(y\) could be a useful proxy.
 Choice of the particular parameter, or transformation of that parameter (Nikos I. Bosse et al. 2023), to score is an ongoing topic of research.